KyawHtetLinn/Action-Recognition-with-mmaction/README.md

-# action-recognition-with-mmaction
+# Action Recognition with mmaction2

-Training the action recognition model that can predict how the people are doing in the video.The model can recognize total 101 actions.
+<p>We are going to train an action recognition model using the video dataset and the model can predict what the people are doing in the video.</p>
-The top1 accuracy is 0.794 and top5 accuracy is 0.942 .
+<p>The model can recognize well total 101 actions.The top1 accuracy is 0.794 and top5 accuracy is 0.942 .</p>

 https://github.com/KyawHtetLinn/action-recognition-with-mmaction/assets/70162137/e6ed1cbb-6632-43a7-8700-28550f60c428

 https://github.com/KyawHtetLinn/action-recognition-with-mmaction/assets/70162137/ac75c017-8249-44e5-87de-2d9e36d918f9

+<p>The above videos show the inference with non training videos</p>

-The model is trained with [mmaction](https://github.com/open-mmlab/mmaction2) using the model [tsn](https://github.com/open-mmlab/mmaction2/blob/main/configs/recognition/tsn/README.md) .
+<p>The model is trained with <a href="https://github.com/open-mmlab/mmaction2">mmaction library</a> with the <a href="https://github.com/open-mmlab/mmaction2/blob/main/configs/recognition/tsn/README.md">tsn networks</a> . </p>

 ## About Model